-You will bake it for about 20 minutes until you start to see the crust turn light brown all over.
+- Bake: You will bake it for about 20 minutes at 325 degrees or until you start to see the crust turn light brown all over.
 This step helps the crust set up and get crisp before we start to add those preserves.
 It prevents a mushy crust!

 As you can see above, the crust is a beautiful light golden brown and now it will be ready for those preserves and crumble topping after it cools for a few minutes.

 Adding the berry jam to the shortbread tart

 My daughter pointed out that this step looks a lot like a fruit pizza and she is right, it does!
 The shortbread is the crust and the preserves are the sauce.
 Instead of cheese topping we are using a crumble 🙂